FASTER: A Font-Agnostic Scene Text Editing and Rendering Framework: Experiments

+An exhaustive set of experiments has been conducted with the FASTER framework to investigate how the integrated model components have contributed to the overall potential.

+\textbf{Effectiveness of Individual Learning Objectives:} To show the individual importance of the learning objectives and how they impact final STE performance, we conducted experiments as shown in Table~\ref{tab:ablation_losses}.
+It throws some quantitative insights in terms of different metrics.
+Adding OCR Perceptual loss~\cite{rodriguez2023ocr} term to the training objective helps minimise the distance between the target and edited text samples in the feature space.
+Table~\ref{tab:ablation_losses} show that \textit{$\mathcal{L}_{{OCR}_{per}}$ has the highest impact on overall performance metrics} (especially FID, PSNR and MSE scores).
+While the VGG perceptual loss also leaves a reasonably good individual impact, it is interesting to note that it decreases the content evaluation metrics (OCR Accuracy and NED).
+This can be attributed to the fact that it adds noise to the already high-performant OCR perceptual loss.

-In the dataset ablation study, we employed two datasets.
-Initially, we utilized the MOSTEL dataset for training.
-Subsequently, we created a mixed dataset by combining the MOSTEL and SRNET data.
-We conducted two experiments and compared their results, as shown in Table \ref{tab:data}.
-The findings indicate that the mixed data model outperforms the single dataset model.
-As mentioned above, here also we consider $I_A$ as the binary source mask of the textual part, and the channel-wise concatenated masks $m_\theta = (m_A, m_F)$ as another input.
+\textbf{Effectiveness of Data Mixing:} In this study, we utilized two datasets: the MOSTEL dataset for initial training and a mixed dataset combining MOSTEL and SRNET data.
+Results from Table \ref{tab:data} demonstrate that the mixed data model performs better than the single dataset model.